OvyEvbodi/tRash/README.md

 ## Description

-The TRagically Awesome SHell-- _tRash_ is a command-line interpreter based off the `sh` shell.
+The TRagically Awesome SHell-- _tRash_ --is a command-line interpreter based off the `sh` shell.
 It reads and executes commands from the standard input or the terminal by default, or from a file specified as a command line argument to the shell.
 `tRash` is capable of running any valid executable with options within a machine.